wtclarke/fsl_mrs/docs/user_docs/processing.rst

 - `--quant`: Data to be used for quantitation
 - `--ecc`: Data to be used for eddy current correction
-- `--hlsvd`: Apply HLSVD to remove residual water
+- `--remove-water`: Remove residual water using HLSVD.
-- `--leftshift POINTS`: Truncate FID at start by POINTS.
+- `--truncate-fid POINTS`: Truncate FID at start by POINTS.
+This can remove first-order phase.
 - `--align_limits`: Select spectral window (in ppm) to run phase/frequency alignment over.
+- `--align_window {N}`: Enables iterative alignment using windowed averages of N transients.
+Useful for low SNR data or if there are strong artefacts normally cancelled by averaging across phase cycles.
+- `--noremoval`, `--noaverage`, `--noalign`, and `--fmrs`: Disables respective part of the processing pipeline. `--fmrs` sets --noremoval and --noaverage arguments.

 The :code:`--ecc` option should be used to provide water reference data for eddy current correction.
 I.e. the data has experienced all gradients that the primary water suppressed data has.
 Conversely the :code:`--quant` option should be used to provide water reference data purely for final water reference scaling.
 The water reference data provided using the :code:`--reference` option will always be used for coil combination (if required) and if :code:`--quant` or :code:`--ecc` haven't been specified it will be used for quantification and ECC respectively.

+:code:`fsl_mrs_preproc_edit` performs the same purpose for edited SVS data.

 Python & Interactive Interface
 ------------------------------